Sign In Register

 Is Perry a Good Place to Live?

-Based on current data, Perry receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, strong internet connectivity.
-Areas to be aware of include an elevated poverty rate, below-average incomes, long commute times.
+Based on current data, Perry receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include an elevated poverty rate, a high uninsured rate, below-average incomes.
 Perry offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs